alexisbaxman/ancpbids_documentation/book/query.md

 ## Fetch an existing BIDS dataset

 ancpBIDS is able to find and load specific files from your PC.
-With 'fetch_dataset()', even without unzipping your dataaset, ancpBIDS will be able

-succeeds, even if you haven't unzip your dataset, dataset_path will contain the path to it.
-Also, in your PC folder _'~/.ancp-bids/datasets'_ you will find the zip file (f.e. ds005-testdata.zip) and the content extracted.
+With 'fetch_dataset()', even without unzipping your dataaset, ancpBIDS will be able to fetch it even if you haven't unzip your dataset.
+The output, ´dataset_path´ will contain the path to it and within your PC folder _'~/.ancp-bids/datasets'_ you will find the zip file (f.e. ds005-testdata.zip) and the content extracted.
 If you run the code again, it won't create unnecessary copies.

 ````{tab-set}